Fungal Nail Infection / Onychomycosis

 Diagnosing fungal nail infection typically involves a physical examination and laboratory testing.
 A healthcare professional may examine the affected nails and take a nail clipping or scraping to be analyzed under a microscope or sent to a laboratory for fungal culture.
 This helps confirm the presence of fungi and identify the specific type of fungus causing the infection.

+Treatment for onychomycosis can be challenging, as the infection resides deep within the nail.
 The treatment approach for fungal nail infection may vary depending on the severity of the infection and the patient's overall health.
-Treatment options may include:
+However, podiatrists offer a range of effective options which may include:

-Topical antifungal medications: Over-the-counter or prescription-strength antifungal nail lacquers, creams, or ointments may be applied directly to the affected nails to kill the fungus.
+Topical Antifungal Medications: Over-the-counter or prescription-strength topical medications, often in the form of antifungal nail lacquers, creams, or ointments may be applied directly to the affected nails to kill the fungus.
+These are most effective in mild to moderate cases and require consistent daily use for several months.

-Laser therapy: Laser treatment involves using focused laser energy to target and destroy the fungus in the affected nails without harming the surrounding tissue.
+Nail Debridement and Laser Therapy: Podiatrists may also use debridement (thinning and cleaning of the nail) to improve the effectiveness of topical treatments.
+Laser treatment involves using focused laser energy to target and destroy fungal cells with light energy in the affected nails without harming the surrounding tissue, offering a non-invasive and pain-free option.

 Surgical intervention: In some cases, surgical removal of the affected nail (partial or complete) may be necessary, particularly if the infection is severe or causing significant pain or discomfort.